Intro screen from Arc Browser during installation with the text “Meet the internet, again” on a blue and purple background.

 ❌ Has a learning curve

-❌ Less privacy-focused than some alternatives
+❌ Less focus on privacy than some alternatives

 Operating systems